hpe-dev-incubator/hpe-dev-portal/content/blog/production-ready-object-detection-model-training-workflow-with-hpe-machine-learning-development-environment.md

 To create the PV and PVC, run the command: `kubectl apply -f k8s_files/pv-and-pvc.yaml`

-### Create K8s Pod to access PVC
+### Create k8s pod to access PVC

-Below is the yaml definition that defines the K8s Pod that mounts the Persistent Volume Claim (PVC).
+Below is the yaml definition that defines the k8s Pod that mounts the PersistentVolumeClaim (PVC).
 We already created a file that defines this PV in `k8s_files/model-store-pod.yaml`

 ```yaml
 apiVersion: v1